Is Europe Christian?

 ‘Roy’s book is both complex and powerful, detailed without ever losing sight of the big picture, and full of telling illustrations.
 It represents a novel vision of the crisis in secularism brought about by its final absorption of religion in national life.’ — Faisal Devji, Professor of Indian History, University of Oxford, and author of Muslim Zion

 ‘For those interested in the deep historical roots of our present political crisis, this book is a must-read.
-In plain language and with broad strokes, Roy traces the shifting lines of the culture wars that are rattling democracy on both sides of the Atlantic.’ — Philip Gorski, Professor of Sociology, University of California, Berkeley
+In plain language and with broad strokes, Roy traces the shifting lines of the culture wars that are rattling democracy on both sides of the Atlantic.’ — Philip Gorski, Professor of Sociology, Yale University

 ‘Another insightful contribution to our understanding of religion in Europe from Olivier Roy.
 Rich in historical reference and engaging in its approach, Is Europe Christian? brings vital nuance to what is truly a poignant question today.’ — Effie Fokas, Research Associate, London School of Economics Hellenic Observatory, and co-author of Religious America, Secular Europe?